Check out this: Schlumberger Limited (SLB) could be on the verge of a big rally

-Schlumberger Limited (NYSE: SLB) is 71.55% higher on its value in year-to-date trading and has touched a low of $27.65 and a high of $56.04 in the current 52-week trading range.
+Schlumberger Limited (NYSE: SLB) is 63.94% higher on its value in year-to-date trading and has touched a low of $27.65 and a high of $56.04 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SLB stock was last observed hovering at around $52.79 in the last trading session, with the day’s loss setting it -1.41% off its average median price target of $60.00 for the next 12 months.
-It is also 25.54% off the consensus price target high of $69.00 offered by 30 analysts, but current levels are -9.32% lower than the price target low of $47.00 for the same period.
+The SLB stock was last observed hovering at around $46.97 in the last trading session, with the day’s gains setting it 2.13%.

 3 Tiny Stocks Primed to Explode